razielgdn/black-and-blue-pill-plus-with-openBLT/README.md

    Once completed, **OpenBLT** is now running on the **Bluepill Plus** board.
 ## Adapting an application to use with openBLT.
 Your embedded application must meet certain integration requirements.
 The bootloader expects the user application to be located at a specific memory address.
-1. Update the Linker Script.
-Modify your application’s linker script to relocate the vector table and code start address to match the end of the bootloader.
-To the Bluepill plus the file `STM32F103C8TX_FLASH.ld`.
+1. Modify your application’s linker script to relocate the vector table and code start address so they begin after the bootloader region.
+For the Bluepill Plus board, this typically involves editing the linker script file: `STM32F103C8TX_FLASH.ld`.
    ```diff
    /* Entry Point */
    ENTRY(Reset_Handler)